Migrating to @statsig/js-client

 stableID and getStableID

-The options to parameterize initialization of the SDK have changed.
-In some cases, the underlying features were removed or moved and can be enabled/disabled in a different way.
-In other scenarios, there is a new API for managing them.
-The following is a mapping of old options to their equivalents in the new sdk.disableErrorLogging
+The options for parameterizing SDK initialization have changed.
+In some cases, Statsig removed or moved the underlying features, and you can enable or disable them in a different way.
+In other cases, there is a new API for managing them.
+The following maps old options to their equivalents in the new SDK.

-This feature does not exist in the new Javascript SDK, so there is no option to disable it.
+This feature doesn't exist in the new Javascript SDK, so there is no option to disable it.

 disableAutoMetricsLogging